 In her leisure time, she enjoys being outdoors.
 Jennifer enjoys gardening, backpacking, snowshoeing, skiing, hiking and canoeing on her time off with her husband and two boys.
 She also loves dogs, especially French Bulldogs, having enjoyed her relationship with “Thug” for over 13 years!

 Matt, a life-long resident of Utah, received his Bachelor’s Degree in Psychology from the University of Utah.
 He then continued his education there, earning a Master’s Degree in Social Work.
-He has worked with adolescents struggling with substance abuse, as well as those with dual diagnoses, since 2000.
+He has worked with adolescents struggling with substance use, as well as those with dual diagnoses, since 2000.
 This has been in multiple settings including group homes, outpatient counseling, an acute psychiatric hospital and residential treatment.
 Matt pursues ongoing training to gain greater understanding and mastery of the best practices for working with adolescents and treating patients with ADHD and executive functioning issues.

 Spartacus, Matt’s dog, is a regular sight at Elevations, and popular with both the kids and the staff.
 In his free time, Matt enjoys being with his wife, daughter and sons, (and Sparty, of course), being outdoors and spending time with friends.

 Phyllis has been working with adolescents since 2005.
 She received her Bachelor’s Degree in 2005 from Utah Valley State College.
 She studied the Behavioral Sciences with an emphasis in Social Work.
 She began her professional career working as a Counselor at Slate Canyon Youth Center with teenage girls.
 She then transferred to a Probation Officer position with Utah State Courts.
 She completed her Master’s in Counseling at the University of Phoenix in 2007 and started working at the Cottonwood Treatment Center as a therapist in February 2008.
 Phyllis received her state licensure as a Licensed Professional Counselor (LPC) in January 2010.
 She is a Certified Anger Resolution Therapist, has been receiving on-going training in dialectical behavioral therapy (DBT) and receiving training in Psychodrama.
 In addition to the on-going trainings she is working towards certification in Eye Movement Desensitization and Reprocessing (EMDR), to work with trauma victims.
-Phyllis’ specialty areas include oppositional defiance, anger and aggression, anxiety, depression, trauma, substance abuse, and ADHD.
+Phyllis’ specialty areas include oppositional defiance, anger and aggression, anxiety, depression, trauma, substance use, and ADHD.
 Her therapeutic approach consists of motivational interviewing, person centered, and cognitive behavioral therapies.
 In her free time, she enjoys the outdoors with her family, going to movies, reading, and spending time with her three dogs (two pugs and one French bulldog).

 Kim was born in Camden, South Carolina and still considers that home, although she has resided in Utah for the past 11 years.
 Kim graduated from Coker College with Bachelors in Sociology with a concentration in Social Work and a Minor in Psychology.
 Kim was hired at Elevations as a milieu manager in March 2000.
 Since working at Elevations over the past ten years, she has held several positions.
 Before completing her Master’s Degree, Kim held positions including Milieu Manager, Team Director, and Residential Program Manager.
 Upon the completion of her degree, she worked as an Outpatient Therapist and Residential Program Manager at another program before returning to Elevations as a Primary Therapist.
 Kim has been married for 17 years and is the mother of seven year old fraternal twins, lovingly known and Frick and Frack.